 It’s no secret that insurance companies globally are beginning to take digital technology, or more specifically insurtech more seriously.
 As a way of launching the industry into the digital future.
 Despite being ever so slightly behind the curve, insurance firms large and small are toying with technology like software bots, artificial intelligence and IoT.
 Helping to increase customer loyalty, push their expenses down, and create more competitive products.

-Velocity, the boutique process automation specialist, has launched its brand new website, whose user-friendly interface optimises the user journey and welcomes business oriented visitors to browse a growing library of business tech resources.
+Velocity IT, the boutique process automation specialist, has launched its brand new website, whose user-friendly interface optimises the user journey and welcomes business oriented visitors to browse a growing library of business tech resources.

 Automation technologies help firms to optimise resources, elevate performance and maintain a competitive advantage.
 In industries where growing regulatory pressures, data volumes and customer expectations are a challenge, robotic process automation (RPA) can lighten the load.
 RPA solutions can be configured to automate routine, repetitive and time-consuming processes.
 The software ‘bot’ operates on application user interfaces (UI) in the same way a human would – only much faster and more accurately.